Skip to content

 /bin/bash -c "$(curl -fsSL func.guance.com/download)"

-GSE Edition and Old Editions
+GSE Edition and Old Edition

-If you need to download the DataFlux Func installation package for Raspberry Pi on a PC, specify --aarch64 in the download command
+If you need to download the DataFlux Func installation package for Raspberry Pi on a PC, specify --aarch64 in the download command.

 Bash